 - New evidence that was not available at the time of the original decision, not due to the fault or lack of diligence of the student, has become available.

-Within 20 school days of receipt of the appeal, the Provost may make one of the following determinations:
+Within 30 calendar days of receipt of the appeal, the Provost may make one of the following determinations: